MSH-SLZ/Programming-Standards-and-Logic/roomcombine-diagram.md

 * FORCE SEPARATE
   - will set the Combine State as SEPARATED
 * FORCE COMBINE
-  - will set the Combien State as COMBINED
+  - will set the Combine State as COMBINED

 ```mermaid
 flowchart TD